awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ## How to Filter the Output with the `--query` Option<a name="cli-usage-output-filter"></a>

 The AWS CLI provides built\-in JSON\-based output filtering capabilities with the `--query` option\.
 The \-\-query parameter accepts strings that are compliant with the [JMESPath specification](http://jmespath.org/)\.

+**Important**
+The output type you specify \(`json`, `text`, or `table`\) impacts how the `--query` option operates\.
+If you specify `--output text`, the output is paginated *before* the `--query` filter is applied and the AWS CLI runs the query once on *each page* of the output\.
+This can result in unexpected extra output, especially if your filter specifies an array element using something like \[0\], because the output then includes the first matching element on each page\.
+If you specify `--output json`, the output is completely processed and converted into a JSON structure before the `--query` filter is applied\.
+The AWS CLI runs the query only once against the entire output\.
+To work around the extra output that can be produced if you use `--output text`, you can specify `--no-paginate`\.
+This causes the filter to apply only to the complete set of results, but it does remove any pagination, so could result in long output\.
+You could also use other command line tools such as `head` or `tail` to additionally filter the output to only the values you want\.

-To demonstrate how it works, we first start with the default JSON output below, which describes two Amazon Elastic Block Store \(Amazon EBS\) volumes attached to separate Amazon EC2 instances\.
+To demonstrate how `--query` works, we first start with the default JSON output below, which describes two Amazon Elastic Block Store \(Amazon EBS\) volumes attached to separate Amazon EC2 instances\.

 ```
 $ aws ec2 describe-volumes